elusivecodes/FrostColor/README.md

 #### From String

-If you have a string representation of a color, you can create a Color object from it using the static `fromString()` method.

-This method supports hex, rgb, rgba, hsl, hsla and standard HTML color names;
+- `colorString` is a string containing a color value in either hex, rgb, rgba, hsl, hsla or a standard HTML color name.

 ```javascript
 const color = Color.fromString(colorString);